shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-ios.md

 ---
-title: GETTING STARTED WITH THE TEMASYS SDK FOR IOS
+title: SKYLINK SDK FOR IOS
-date: 2020-05-20
+date: 2020-05-19
-slug: temasys-sdk-for-ios
+slug: skylink-sdk-for-ios

 ---
-## GETTING STARTED WITH THE TEMASYS SDK FOR IOS
+## GETTING STARTED WITH THE SKYLINK SDK FOR IOS

 ### A step-by-step guide to embedding Real-Time Communication features into your iOS application

-This document is designed to help developers get started using the Temasys SDK for iOS to add video & voice calling, secure messaging, and more to their iOS application.
+This document is designed to help developers get started using the Skylink SDK for iOS to add video & voice calling, secure messaging, and more to their iOS application.
 Let’s get started!

-## Step 1: Create an Account on the Temasys Console and Generate an App Key
+## Step 1: Create an Account on the Skylink Console and Generate an App Key

 [Here are instructions for creating an account and generating an App Key.](creating-an-account-generating-a-key.html)